citizenos/etherpad-lite-heroku/README.md

 Non-standard:

+* `DATABASE_URL` - Default database URI environment variable set by Heroku.
+It overrides all other DB configurations.
 * `___apiKey` - The secret stored in Etherpad-Lite `APIKEY.txt`.
 * `___sessionKey` - The secret stored in Etherpad-Lite `SESSIONKEY.txt`.
 * `___version` - Per plugin configuration.
 Version of plugin to be installed by NPM.